Certificate in Educational Support

 The Certificate programme will be offered on part-time basis, in the form of a weekly full-day session over 18 weeks.
 This structure will allow participants to apply what they have learned back in their schools so as to facilitate reflective learning and enrich their weekly conversations.

-Courses can be conducted as face-to-face sessions, or through e-Learning.
+Classes are conducted through face-to-face and online sessions.
 In addition to the face-to-face learning, a range of authentic learning opportunities will be incorporated to complement theoretical and research perspectives.
 These components include peer-to-peer discussions and reflection; learning journeys; and professional dialogues with selected practitioners from schools and MOE.
 Participants will be encouraged to share their personal and professional experiences of teaching low progress learners, anchored in the theoretical and research perspectives.
 At the same time, the collective discussion and reflection will help to reinforce the importance of positive professional beliefs about students and student learning for low progress learners.

-The Certificate programme is made up of courses that are 1, 2 or 3 Academic Units (AUs), and are equivalent to 12, 24 or 36 hours, respectively of study in the form of lectures, tutorials, activity-based projects, and or self- directed studies, etc. The certification programme comprises 5 core courses.
+The Certificate programme is made up of courses that are 1, 2 or 3 Academic Units (AUs), and are equivalent to 13, 26 or 39 hours respectively of study in the form of tutorials, activity-based projects, and or self- directed studies, etc. The certification programme comprises 5 core courses.
 Participants are required to complete a total of 9 AUs to complete the programme.

 For its course description, please see below.